Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/messages_en.png" alt="settingsAPI" width="70%"/>## Admin-Tab

 ## Admin-Tab
-On the Admin-Tab you can see all thermostates, plugs and valves from your netatmo energy instance.
+On the Admin-Tab you can see all thermostats, plugs and valves from your netatmo energy instance.
 From there you can refresh the view and also request an API refresh.
-You have alse the option to save changes into the cloud and to switch from manual mode to schedule mode.
+You have also the option to save changes into the cloud and to switch from manual mode to schedule mode.

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/admintab_en.png" alt="admintab" width="70%"/>

 On each card you can find status icons, which show you the actual state of each thermostat, valve and plug.
-On the second page of the thermostat you can find major API requests to change the thermostat mode and the schedule mode.
+On the second page of the thermostat, you can find major API requests to change the thermostat mode and the schedule mode.

 ## Widget
 Widget for VIS to show a complete valve.
 You have only to define the "SetTemp" - datapoint.
 The widget will get all other fields dynamically out of the "rooms"-structure.